Cinema of the Philippines: Animation

 Philippine animation, is a body of original cultural and artistic works and styles applied to conventional Filipino storytelling, combined with talent and the appropriate application of classic animation principles, methods, and techniques, which recognizes their relationship with Filipino culture, comics, and films.
 It also delves into relying on traditional and common Filipino "sense of going about things" or manner of coping with Filipino life and environment.

 One of the early pioneers of Philippine animation was Severino "Nonoy" Marcelo, a cartoonist who is responsible for creating various animation works under Marcos' presidency in the 1970s and 1980s, most notably the 1978 television film Tadhana, the first-ever full-length animated film produced in the Philippines.
 Two decades later, Geirry A. Garccia's Adarna: The Mythical Bird became the Philippines' first feature-length theatrical animated film upon being released at the 1997 Metro Manila Film Festival.

 After Tadhana and Adarna, several Filipino animators continued to create their own feature-length works such including Reggie Entienza's Urduja, Robert Quilao's Dayo: Sa Mundo ng Elementalia (both 2008), and Luis C. Suarez's RPG Metanoia (2010), the latter being the first feature-length computer-animated film produced in the country.
 Later animated films, shifting into more independent form, include Carl Joseph Papa's Manang Biring and Iti Mapukpukaw, and Avid Liongoren's Saving Sally and Hayop Ka!.

 Historical epics

 Another staple of the Philippine film industry, historical dramas where part of the mainstream genres of the Philippine cinema, the deep history of the Philippines where the filmmakers are constantly inspired by it.
-Over the years, there have been many films based on history or on historical figures that not only captivated audiences with their powerful and enriching stories, but have also taken viewers back in time with the detailed costumes, sets, and atmosphere.
-Be it based on real people – like the biographies of José Rizal (1939, 1998), Andrés Bonifacio (1995, 2010, 2012, 2014), Lapulapu (1955, 2002), Antonio Luna (2015) and Gregorio del Pilar (2018); or set during a certain time period – Teniente Rosario (1937), Banaue: Stairway to the Sky (1975), Dugo sa Kapirasong Lupa (1975), Oro, Plata, Mata (1982), Tatlong Taong Walang Diyos (1976) and Quezon's Game (2018).
+Over the years, there have been many popular films based on history or on historical figures featuring detailed costumes and sets.
+Both based on real people – like the biographies of José Rizal (1939, 1998), Andrés Bonifacio (1995, 2010, 2012, 2014), Lapulapu (1955, 2002), Antonio Luna (2015) and Gregorio del Pilar (2018); or set during a certain time period – Teniente Rosario (1937), Banaue: Stairway to the Sky (1975), Dugo sa Kapirasong Lupa (1975), Oro, Plata, Mata (1982), Tatlong Taong Walang Diyos (1976) and Quezon's Game (2018).